top of page

 Industrial Equipment Manufacturing in Illinois

-These businesses typically face:
+These businesses typically operate with:

 • Long production cycles

-• Custom or semi-custom builds
+• Custom or engineered-to-order products

 • Irregular order timing

-• Work-in-progress inventory had doubled
+• Work-in-progress inventory expanded rapidly

 • Customer payment terms lagged expanded production

-The strongest operators treat:
+Strong Illinois operators treat:

-• Receivables not as revenue, but as deferred liquidity
+• Receivables as delayed liquidity

-In the Chicago metro:
+In the Chicago metro area:

-• Manufacturers compete with logistics and warehousing
+• Manufacturing competes directly with logistics and fulfillment

 • Wage floors rise faster than productivity